 Question: “I’m so fatigued at the end of the day.
 Is this normal?”

 Solution: It is normal to feel fatigue at the end of the day, especially if you haven’t focused on ergonomics.
 Your body positions throughout the day can either lead to fatigue, soreness and tension or leave you feeling energized and comfortable.
 Be aware that twisting, leaning, shrugging your shoulders, hanging your head downward and scrunching your body are all positions that are detrimental to your health.
+If you need help with proper ergonomics, please call our office so we may assist you.
 Client positioning, as well as how you position yourself throughout the treatment is essential to maintaining good health.

 Send us your questions and we’ll include them in an upcoming “Tips on Technique”.